-Occupational surname referring to a person who owned or worked in a grain mill, from Middle English mille
+Occupational surname referring to a person who owned or worked in a grain mill, from Middle English mille "mill"

 Name for someone whose house was in a mill or who worked in a mill.

-, a derivative of maol
+, a given name derived from maol

 meaning "bald" or "tonsured".

-Originally given to one who lived near a mill or who worked in a mill.
+Originally given to one who lived near a mill or who worked in a mill, from Middle English mille